 How to stay warm

-If the power goes out in a cold weather event, such as an ice storm, temperatures can drop significantly.
+If the power goes out in ice storms, or other cold-weather events, temperatures can drop significantly.
 First, keep all doors to the outside shut and use towels to block drafts coming in from window and door cracks.
 You can insulate windows with blankets, this is especially true with black blankets as black draws heat from the sun.
 The goal is to keep as much heat inside the house as possible.
 Turn the faucets on to a trickle as this will help prevent your pipes from freezing.
 You can also wrap pipes in insulation or newspaper for added prevention of pipes bursting.
 Additionally, open kitchen and bathroom cabinet doors to allow warmer air to circulate around the plumbing.

 Don’t take risks on the road or in your home

-Avoid driving when conditions include sleet, freezing rain or drizzle, snow or dense fog.
-If travel is necessary, keep a disaster supply kit in your vehicle.
+Avoid driving when conditions include sleet, freezing rain or drizzle, snow, or dense fog.
+It is always best during ice storms to just stay home!
+However, if travel is necessary, keep a disaster supply kit in your vehicle.
 Do not travel alone if you can help it and let someone know where you are going and your expected arrival time.
 Drive more slowly and cautiously.
 Be sure to give more distance between your vehicle and others on the road so you have more time to slow down.
 Be sure when parking to avoid parking under trees as they are more prone to falling when weighed down by ice.
-Even if you feel confident driving in inclement weather, not everyone on the road is equipped for such driving, so watch out for others drivers.
+Even if you feel confident driving in inclement weather, not everyone on the road is equipped for such driving, so watch out for other drivers.

 Avoid carbon monoxide dangers

-Carbon monoxide poisoning, fire and electric shock are threats during an outage.
-Make sure to place generators away from doors, windows and vents that could allow carbon monoxide to come indoors.
+Carbon monoxide poisoning, fire, and electric shock are threats during an outage.
+Make sure to place generators away from doors, windows, and vents that could allow carbon monoxide to come indoors.
 If you have gas heat or plan to use a generator during outages, it would be a good idea to install carbon monoxide alarms.
 It’s best to put one on every floor in a centrally located area.
-If the alarm sounds, move quickly to fresh air either outdoors or by an open window.
-Call for help and remain there until emergency personnel arrive.
+If the alarm sounds move quickly to fresh air either outdoors or by an open window.
+Call for help and remain there until emergency personnel arrives.
 Be mindful of gas fumes while cooking.
 Asphyxiation is a high risk when preparing hot foods during a power outage.

 Keep stock of non-perishable foods

-It’s best to maintain a three-day supply of water and non-perishable food at home, especially during winter weather.
-Batteries, flash lights and a radio are also good backup supplies.
-Stockpile items like fruit bars, nut butter (almond butter, peanut butter, etc), nuts and trail mixes, crackers and canned juices.
+It’s best to maintain a three-day supply of water and non-perishable food at home, especially during winter weather and ice storms.
+Batteries, flashlights, and a radio are also good backup supplies.
+Stockpile items like fruit bars, nut butter (almond butter, peanut butter, etc), nuts and trail mixes, crackers, and canned juices.
 Keep refrigerator and freezer doors closed so that your frozen and cold foods do not perish as quickly.

 While we know this current storm will pass soon with warmer weather soon to follow, it is a good idea to go ahead and get prepared for this winter, which will be here soon enough.
 There are things you will want to do with your vehicle to get it winter-ready, as well.
 Last month we discussed some maintenance items you don’t want to ignore, which is certainly something to look at while getting your car prepared for cooler weather.